cybergen/leftwell-gemini-app/README.md

 * The LLM rarely starts describing Sizzlewhisker's actions in third person, but it does not disrupt progression
 * AR tracking sometimes gets lost while the app is backgrounded during use of social share

-## How to Test with Minimal Effort
-### Android
-* Install release APK 0.1.4 on an ARCore-compatible Android device (Pixel 4-onwards works)
-* Ensure you have a stable internet connection or wifi
-* Launch the game
 ## About the Dev Process
 I didn't find out about the competition until early July, so I was a bit behind, especially working as a solo dev.
 Luckily, I have been building on top of various LLM's and generative art tools for the last year or so, and previously built a lot of AR experiences, so I was able to make rapid progress.